Walks on l'Aup du Seuil

 and a large car park has been built at the end of the access road.
 A charge of €3.50 (2017) is

 All these are very positive steps, but it is recommended that you avoid the area at weekends and

 The first four walks described below enter the basin from the west.
 The fifth ascends the third

-full length of this beautiful upland basin, and some of the bounding crêtes.
+exploration of the full length of this beautiful upland basin, and some of the bounding crêtes.